uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Finding an apartment

 The rental market in Toronto is competitive, but you have some options when locating a place to live.
 Most of this section will summarize tools you can use to find an apartment yourself, but before we dig deeper, I'd like to highlight the possibility of using a realtor.
 This can take a lot of the stress out of finding somewhere to live, and is often free for the person searching.
 Regardless of how you choose to search, competition for units means that good listings can be taken only 2-3 days after being posted, so it pays to keep on top of your search.
-In the [next section](#neighbourhoods) you can find out more about Toronto's neighbourhood to help you narrow your search area.
+In the [next section](#neighbourhoods) you can find out more about Toronto's neighbourhoods to help you narrow your search area.

 **[Condos.ca](condos.ca)**